 Gregg completed his undergraduate degree in kinesiology and health sciences and is currently a Master of Science student at the University of British Columbia.
 His research focuses on how the nervous system controls human movement.
 He is a certified Tennis Canada coach and registered Kinesiologist with the British Columbia Association of Kinesiologists.
 He has a passion for tennis and fitness, and has experience working with athletes of all levels.

 Tennis Canada national tennis coach

 Sam Gouneili is a Tennis Canada Certified Instructor with over six years of coaching experience at the West Vancouver Tennis Club (WVTC).
 As a Junior, Sam competed at a National level and has had a FIRST-place finish in over 30 Provincial-level tournaments in British Columbia.
 It is because of Sam’s high tennis IQ that he successfully creates and adapts lesson plans for his students, accommodating their individual needs.
-Sam enjoys providing drills and activities for students to apply and improve their skills, knowledge, and over technique in the sport of tennis.
+Sam enjoys providing drills and activities for students to apply and improve their skills, knowledge, and overall technique in the sport of tennis.

-When Sam is not teaching, he spends his time working out in the gym, playing tennis with friends, or enjoying a variety of activities in the outdoor environment.
+When Sam is not teaching, he spends his time working out in the gym, playing tennis with friends, or enjoying a variety of activities in outdoor environments.
 As a self-proclaimed Tennis fanatic, he stays up to date with current events surrounding the sport and continues to learn new ways to provide his students with a special learning experience that is both challenging and fun!